sgr-0007/RAG-Chat/README.md

 ## Contact

-For questions or suggestions, feel free to reach out to the repository owner.
+For questions or suggestions, feel free to reach me out.